dinesharum/tgit/README.md

 # tgit
 This is the tgit repository for maintaining highly important/critical files.
-Linux Upiate from Ubuntu 16.04.
+Linux Update from Ubuntu 16.04.